Inference on the structure of gene regulatory networks: Novel related mathematical results

 For example, consider one phenotype $V_0$ and three genes $V_1,V_2,V_3$, and we can measure $x_0(t)$ after perturbing any one gene.
 If we perturb $x_1$, $x_0(t)$ has two exponential components $\lambda_0,\lambda_1$.
 If we perturb $x_2$, $x_0(t)$ has two exponential components $\lambda_0,\lambda_2$.
 If we perturb $x_3$, $x_0(t)$ has four exponential components $\lambda_0,\lambda_1,\lambda_2,\lambda_3$.
 Since component $\lambda_3$ only appears after perturbing $x_3$, $\lambda_3$ corresponds to $V_3$.
 Since component $\lambda_2$ only appears after perturbing $x_2$ or $x_3$, and $V_3$ already corresponds to $\lambda_3$, we know that $\lambda_2$ corresponds to $V_2$.
 Since component $\lambda_1$ only appears after perturbing $x_1$ or $x_3$, and $V_3$ already corresponds to $\lambda_3$, we know that $\lambda_1$ corresponds to $V_1$.
 Finally, $\lambda_0$ corresponds to $V_0$.
 Therefore, we know that $V_1$ has descendant $V_0$; $V_2$ has descendant $V_0$; $V_3$ has descendants $V_0,V_1,V_2$.
 We can determine that the DAG has edges $V_3\to V_2$, $V_3\to V_1$, $V_2\to V_0$, $V_1\to V_0$, with a possible edge $V_3\to V_0$.

 In sum, assume that we can observe the phenotype variable $x_0(t)$ under the intervention on each ancestor gene $V_i$ of $V_0$.
 Then we can determine whether one gene $V_i$ is an ancestor of another gene $V_j$.
 Using the same method in Subsection \ref{ADR}, this ancestor-descendant relation can partially determine the DAG.
-Certainly, the calculation of $a_{00},a_{11},\ldots,a_{ii}$ from $x_0(t)$ is numerically infeasible, and requires unreasonable accuracy for $x_0(t)$.
-Therefore, this method is not applicable, unless the DAG is very small.
+If the ODE system has nonlinear terms, the decomposition fails, and we cannot determine the perturbation on one gene is transmitted through other genes.
+Thus this method cannot work in nonlinear cases.

+See Subsection \ref{84} and Appendix \ref{apppode} for the performance of this method on simulated data and corresponding discussions.
+This method is not numerically feasible, and not applicable in reality.

 \begin{remark} We can only observe the phenotype, not the genes, although we can intervene with genes.
 Consider a GRN $V_2\to V_1\to V_0$ with an edge $V_2\to V_0$.
 From the ancestor-descendant relations, we can only identify the edges $V_2\to V_1$ and $V_1\to V_0$.
 Assume $V_1$ activates $V_0$.
 If the level of $V_0$ decreases as the level of $V_2$ decreases (by an intervention), then we can explain that $V_2$ strongly activates $V_0$, and $V_2$ weakly activates or inhibits $V_1$.
 If the level of $V_0$ increases as the level of $V_2$ decreases (by an intervention), then we can explain that $V_2$ strongly inhibits $V_0$, and $V_2$ weakly activates or inhibits $V_1$.
 Therefore, we cannot determine whether $V_2\to V_1$ is activation or inhibition. \end{remark}